-- While The Kentucky Gent may sometimes receive product in exchange for coverage or review, however I will never publish items that I wouldn't wear myself.
+- While The Kentucky Gent may sometimes receive product in exchange for coverage or review, I will never publish items that I wouldn't wear or endorse myself.

 - Affiliate links are used within some posts, which means I may receive a commission from sales generated from them.

 drop me a line, and I'll do my best to answer any and all of them.